catman002/kubernetes-ek8-old/README.md

 - ek8 delete --t=clearhaproxy .
 Only delete the haproxy environment in the cluster server

 ### notes：
-        1)ek8 is installed through the manager computer.
-The manager computer must have a bash environment, such as Linux OS and Mac OS[version:forMAC]
-        2)Make sure that the ek8 manager computer can log in to the server in the cluster through SSH without password 3)By default, all commands in ek8 check the validity of configuration parameters.
+    By default, all commands in ek8 check the validity of configuration parameters.
 If you want to turn off, add '--o=nocheck' on the command line
-        4)The current ek8 version only supports CentOS 7 and above.
-Other systems download the corresponding version

 # 示例：
 ```